Frank Selvy

-Franklin Delano Selvy (born November 9, 1932) is an American former National Basketball Association (NBA) player who is best known for holding the record for the most points (100) in a Division I college basketball game.
+Franklin Delano Selvy (November 9, 1932 – August 13, 2024) was an American National Basketball Association (NBA) player who was best known for holding the record for the most points (100) in a Division I college basketball game.
 Born in Corbin, Kentucky, Selvy was an All-State basketball player at Corbin High School and was a teammate of College Football Hall of Fame inductee Roy Kidd.
 Selvy was the No. 1 overall pick in the 1954 NBA draft and was a two-time NBA All-Star, playing nine seasons.

 Early life

-Selvy attended Corbin High School and was raised in Corbin, Kentucky.
-He played basketball for Coach Harry Taylor, as did older brother Curt and younger brother Edd.
+Selvy was born on November 9, 1932, in Corbin, Kentucky to John Robert Selvy, a coal miner from ages 12–54, and Iva Selvy.
+He was named after Franklin Delano Roosevelt, who had been elected President of the United States the day before Selvy was born.
+He was one of ten children living in a two-bedroom home.
+At only 12 years old, Selvy was a summer migrant worker in Indiana, picking tomatoes.
+Selvy attended Corbin High School where he starred in basketball, even though his playing time was limited because he had to work.
+He played basketball for coach Harry Taylor, as did older brother Curt and younger brother Edd.
+He was the Most Valuable Player (MVP) in a number of high school all-star games.